Clwydian Range and Dee Valley: Dee Valley section

 The southern part of this area is the Vale of Llangollen, characterised by steep valley sides, meanders of the Dee, and fossil terraces.
 Near Pentrefelin, the River Eglwyseg flows into the Dee.
-Upstream from the confluence, the Eglwyseg Valley is home to the Eglwyseg Rocks, a carboniferous limestone crag overhanging at a height of 445 m, described as one of the most impressive scree slopes in Britain, and the head of the valley is known as World's End.
+Upstream from the confluence, the Eglwyseg Valley is home to the Eglwyseg Rocks, a Carboniferous Limestone crag overhanging at a height of 445 m, described as one of the most impressive scree slopes in Britain, and the head of the valley is known as World's End.
 Offa's Dyke Path, and the Panorama Drive pass along the bottom of these rocks.
-The River Dee has been designated as a Special Area of Conservation due to its role as a habitat for Atlantic Salmon and Floating Water Plantain, and the area of the river in Wales, including the sections within the AONB, form the Afon Dyfrdwy (River Dee) Site of Special Scientific Interest (SSSI).
+The River Dee has been designated as a Special Area of Conservation due to its role as a habitat for Atlantic salmon and floating water plantain, and the area of the river in Wales, including the sections within the AONB, form the Afon Dyfrdwy (River Dee) Site of Special Scientific Interest (SSSI).
 The south-eastern section of the AONB extends to Chirk, covering the Pontcysyllte Aqueduct and Canal (designated as a UNESCO World Heritage Site in 2009), and Chirk Castle.
 Sections of the Berwyn Range are within the AONB, namely the northern edges which slope down to the River Dee.
 The AONB boundary stops at the Dee Valley skyline on the range, to avoid the designation from continuing south on the range and into Powys.
 The Berwyn Mountains SSSI, SAC and European Special Protection Area is located to the south of the AONB.

 The River Dee enters the AONB slightly west of the town of Corwen in Edeirnion.
 It then passes Caer Drewyn, Carrog, Glyndyfrdwy, and Llantysilio, with the Llangollen Railway following the river on its route between Llangollen and Corwen.
 At Berwyn the river passes over the manmade Horseshoe Falls, before flowing down a slight slope next to the Chain Bridge Hotel and flowing under its historic pedestrian bridge, first built in 1814, and rebuilt in its current form following flooding in 1929.
 The Dee then flows through the town of Llangollen and under the 16th-century Llangollen Bridge.
 The bridge is a Grade I listed bridge, a Scheduled Ancient Monument and considered one of the Seven Wonders of Wales.
-Further east, the Dee passes Karstic limestone exposures of the Eglwyseg Rocks (Welsh: Creigiau Eglwyseg).
-With Castell Dinas Brân (English: Castle of Dinas Brân) overlooking the Dee at a nearby hilltop.
+Further east, the Dee passes karstic limestone exposures of the Eglwyseg Rocks (Welsh: Creigiau Eglwyseg).
+With Castell Dinas Brân (meaning: Castle of Dinas Brân) overlooking the Dee at a nearby hilltop.
 The river then enters the County Borough of Wrexham, passing south of Trevor, under the Llangollen Canal at Pontcysyllte Aqueduct, then under the Cefn Mawr Viaduct, carrying the Shrewsbury to Chester railway line across the Dee and the A483 Dee Viaduct.